J3VS/onsiteiq/README.md

 ```

 ### Existing users
-Created with a management command as part of the docker build
+The following users are automatically created using a management command as part of the docker build, they have varying permissions per the groups they are assigned to, they can be used to login and interact with applicants

 | Username    | Password    | Permissions                             |
 |-------------|-------------|-----------------------------------------|